Configuring Trusted Peer Authentication

 Important: The CA certificate may only be used for the trust relationship.
 Each requester receives a client certificate signed with this CA certificate.
 This reduces the potential for improper use.
 For example, it is negligent to use the CA certificate that is used for SSL server certificates in the company, otherwise every SSL server certificate would be trusted.

+The CA certificate must be available as a PEM file.
+The private key does not have to be included.
 For communication between client service and query service, a client certificate in PKCS #12 format and without password must be installed.

 Only one CA certificate per installation can be used as a trusted peer certificate.